 After about an hour, I’d had all the dungeon frights I could take (not my idea of fun), and we gathered everyone up to head home.

-As we’re walking back to the car, Manley realized his wedding ring was missing.
+As we’re walking back to the car, Gary realized his wedding ring was missing.
 It must have fallen off in the playground.

 I looked at him and then looked back at the vast play area.